pysics/pysics/README.md

 👩‍💻 Hello World!
-I'm [Name], a passionate software engineer on a mission to make a positive impact through code.
+I'm [Naomi], a passionate software engineer on a mission to make a positive impact through code.

 🌟 About Me:
 - 💻 Full-stack developer with expertise in JavaScript (Node.js, React.js), Python (Django), and SQL.